carfreesc/carfreesc.github.io/notes.md

 * **Meyer Dairy** on South Atherton is a local landmark.
 It is not easy to reach despite being across from the bike path: I think the easiest route is to take Rolling Ridge north, ride through the KBB parking lot, and then jump a curb and cross a little grass to get to the dairy.

 * The **DMV** is located in Pleasant Gap, about eight miles out of town.
-There is no longer bus service, but there is (for the time being) service on CATAGO.
-Even this may end with Spring Township withdrawing from CATA.
-It is possible to bike, but the road is deeply unpleasant as you get closer to State College.
-You also have to ride through the grounds of the Rockview state prison; I have done this a handful of times and never saw any signage that it's not allowed, but I wouldn't swear that it is.
-For this one, I recommend driving.
+The former G bus route is long-gone, and with the pending withdrawal of Spring Township from CATA you probably won't even be able to get there on CATAGO! in the future.
+It is possible to bike, but it is pretty unpleasant.
+If somebody reading this knows a better option please tell me.

+## Car math

+If you're deciding whether get a car here, you should bear in mind that parking will be quite expensive, even if you don't drive much.
+If you anticipate only having a car for grocery trips, you would probably save a lot of money by just taking a taxi to the grocery store every trip

+AAA estimates the annual average cost of car ownership at [more than $12,000 per year](https://newsroom.aaa.com/2023/08/annual-new-car-ownership-costs-boil-over-12k/).
+That will pay for a great many Ubers and rental cars.
+Even if you are coming as a student and have a car back home already, a parking pass in a downtown garage costs $100/month.
+Unless you are doing a lot of driving you are likely to come out ahead by Ubering everywhere.

-# Other resources
+# Links

-I am not a serious road or mountain cyclist and can't tell you much about non-commuter aspects of the local cycling scene.
-Here are some links:

 * **CentreBike** is the main local advocacy group.